supertree-toolkit/stk/doc/tutorial.rst

 :menuselection:`Import subs` to import the subs file.
 Then click :menuselection:`Sub taxa`.
 Give the filename :file:`Anomura_subbed.phyml` and click save.
 This will give you a warning message.
 This is fine, so click OK (we want to put in new taxa).
+You'll get confirmation the substitutions have been successfully carried out and saved to a new file.
 Now save the currently open file (:file:`Anomura.phyml`) as a new *history* entry has been added, containing details of the substitution.
-You now have *two* files: your original with an additional history event detailing the substitutions done, and a new file where the substitutions have taken place (including a history event stating how the file was created).
+You now have *two* files: your original with an additional history event detailing the substitutions done (:file:`Anomura.phyml`), and a new file where the substitutions have taken place, including a history event stating how the file was created (:file:`Anomura_subbed.phyml` or whichever name you saved as).

 Removing non-monophyletic taxa
 ----------------------------